Investing in your future may require some help along the way.

 One of the ways that you can finance your postsecondary education is through grants and loans from OSAP.

 The U of G uses OSAP to determine financial need for all bursaries and Work Study.

 Work-Study Program and Part-Time Work

 Experience Guelph is your gateway to on-campus employment, work study, course-integrated learning and cooperative education.
-Some of the on-campus jobs available to you might include helping professors with research or working at campus units such as the library, Wellness Education Centre or Aboriginal Resource Centre.
+Some of the jobs available include helping professors with research or working at campus units, such as the library, Wellness Education Centre or Aboriginal Resource Centre.